-CALPIA offers a Leadership Challenge training course that is available on a first-come, first-serve basis for all employees at the Associate Governmental Program Analyst level or equivalent, and above.
+CALPIA offers a Leadership Challenge training course that is available on a first-come, first-serve basis for all employees at the Associate Governmental Program Analyst and Industrial Supervisor level or equivalent, and above.
 CALPIA recognizes the need for leadership skills at all levels of the leadership pipeline.

 Additional professional development opportunities and programs will be explored in future iterations of this succession plan to include more specific development of the pipeline for Staff to Leadership, Leaders as Supervisors, and Leaders as Managers.
-Our initial succession plan focus will be the Leaders as Executives category of the leadership pipeline.
+This succession plan will continue to focus on the Leaders as Executives category of the leadership pipeline as significant progress was not made during the last Succession Plan timeframe.